Leveraging Soft Prompts for Privacy Attacks in Federated Prompt Tuning: MIAs against Federated Prompt-Tuning

 Although the goal of this work is not to develop new defense mechanisms, we examine how standard approaches originally designed for gradient or output based MIAs interact with \textsc{PromptMIA}.
 A widely used defense is \textbf{Differentially Private SGD (DPSGD)} \citep{abadi2016deep,duan2023flocks}, which clips per-sample gradients and injects noise before aggregation to provide $(\varepsilon,\delta)$-privacy guarantees.
 While DPSGD protects the content of gradients, in federated prompt tuning the top-$N$ prompt selection is independent of the gradient update procedure and therefore remains exposed, rendering DPSGD ineffective against \textsc{PromptMIA}.
 Therefore, we do not further evaluate DPSGD in our experiments.
 We consider \textbf{Input Noise Perturbation}, which adds calibrated noise directly to input pixels \citep{lecuyer2019certified}.
 Similar to DPSGD, this approach incurs privacy-utility trade-off.
-Another line of defense is to use \textbf{Anomaly Detection Methods} (\texttt{IsolationForest} \citep{liu2008isolation}, \texttt{LocalOutlierFactor} \citep{breunig2000lof}, \texttt{OneClassSVM} \citep{manevitz2001one}, \texttt{SGDOneClassSVM}, and \texttt{EllipticEnvelope} \citep{estimator1999fast} to filter out adversarial prompts.
-Although it would be interesting to evaluate deep learning--based anomaly detection algorithms \citep{doswift, jiang2023adgym} (e.g., autoencoders, VAEs, GAN-based models) against $\textsc{PromptMIA}$, we leave this for future work.
+Another line of defense is to use \textbf{Anomaly Detection Methods} (\texttt{IsolationForest} \citep{liu2008isolation}, \texttt{LocalOutlierFactor} \citep{breunig2000lof}, \texttt{OneClassSVM} \citep{manevitz2001one}, and \texttt{EllipticEnvelope} \citep{estimator1999fast} to filter out adversarial prompts.
+The effectiveness of anomaly detection and input noise perturbation against \textsc{PromptMIA} are reported in Sections~\ref{subsec:performance_of_outlier_detection} and \ref{subsec:performance_and_impact_of_noise_perturbation}, respectively.
+Although it would be interesting to evaluate \textbf{deep learning-based anomaly detection algorithms} \citep{doswift, jiang2023adgym} against $\textsc{PromptMIA}$, we leave this for future work.
 Moreover, the number of prompts in the prompt pool is typically small, which raises doubts about the effectiveness of deep learning based methods in this setting.
-Details about these defenses are given in Appendix~\ref{appx:miadefenses}.
-The effectiveness of anomaly detection and input noise perturbation against \textsc{PromptMIA} are reported in Sections~\ref{subsec:performance_of_outlier_detection} and \ref{subsec:performance_and_impact_of_noise_perturbation}, respectively.
-While our experimental results (Section \ref{subsec:performance_of_outlier_detection}) show that traditional outlier detection mechanisms fail to reliably identify adversarial keys, we take one step further and introduce a hyperparameter $\beta$ that controls the alignment between adversarial and benign keys.
-Increasing $\beta$ improves \textsc{PromptMIA} robustness against potential stronger anomaly detectors, albeit at the cost of reduced MIA accuracy (Appendix~\ref{appx:beta}).
+Appendix~\ref{appx:miadefenses} presents a detailed discussion on theses defenses.
+We also analyzes the implications of other potential \textbf{system-level defense strategies} such as randomized key indices, secure aggregation \cite{bonawitz2017practical}, and randomized prompt selection via prompt dropout and show that these defenses are either provably or empirically ineffective (Appx.~\ref{appx:systemdefenses}).